elliotclowes/learnt.me/Rules for Life.md

 Getting a great deal on something you don't need is far costlier than overpaying for something you do need.

+***

+The wealthy utilise debt to make more money.
+The poor abuse debt to lose money.
+Taking on debt can be a useful tool, but outside of large essential purchases likes homes and cars or for sensible business investing, it’s best avoided.

+And be extra wary when interest lates are low.
+Because of the differences in how classes use debt, times of low interest rates can cause huge divides in equality and even lead to national/global financial issues or societal issues.
+(2024-03-20)

 ## Others